Respiration

 3. Electron Transport System

-Stage 1: Glycolysis
+Stage 1:

-Glycolysis occurs in the absence of oxygen.
+- Glycolysis occurs in the absence of

--During glycolysis, glucose is broken down into two molecules of a 3-Carbon compound called pyruvic acid
+-During glycolysis, glucose is broken down into two molecules of a 3-Carbon compound called pyruvic

 Stage 2: Kreb’s Cycle